 Società SS.
-Crocifisso & San Giovanni Bosco di Ciminna (Chicago) will honor Antonino Napoli as Man of the Year at its dinner dance on March 3 at Alta Villa Banquets in Addison.
+Crocifisso & San Giovanni Bosco di Ciminna (Chicago) honored Antonino Napoli as Man of the Year at its dinner dance on March 3 at Alta Villa Banquets in Addison.
 A longtime luminary of the Chicago-area Italian-American community, Napoli has been a driving force among local Ciminnesi for decades.

 “Tony has been a pillar of our community for nearly 60 years,” says society President Frank Faraci.
 “We’re so proud to be able to shine the spotlight on him.”